 “ESG measurement tools of this kind have not yet been developed in Africa.
 We want to encourage African companies to use them, as it has become a necessity worldwide,” says Ben Abdallah.

-Africa could lose $25bn per year as a new EU carbon tax comes into effect, according to the African Development Bank – money which could be spent on Africa’s adaptation and mitigation needs.
+Africa could lose $25bn per year when the new carbon tax comes into effect, according to the African Development Bank – money which could be spent on Africa’s adaptation and mitigation needs.

 The Observatory says that working to improve African companies’ ESG scores will thus have both positive business and environmental impacts.